fengjiang87/cs-3250-actions-demo/README.md

 # cs-3250-actions-demo
-## A simple repo to demonstrate cloning, pytest, and GitHub Actions for automated unit testing, linting, and formatting
+## Step-by-step guide to cloning a repo, installing & running pytest, and setting up GitHub Actions for automated unit testing, linting, and formatting

 ### Clone the repo